grantcolley/dotnetwhat/README.md

 ## What's in the CIL

 #### Method Parameters
 Arguments can be passed to [**method parameters**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/method-parameters) by value or by reference.
-**Passing by value** means passing a copy of the variable to the method. **Passing by reference** means passing access to the variable to the method by passing in the address of the variable.
-By default arguments are passed by value for both [**value types**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types) and [**reference types**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types).
+**Passing by value**, which is the default for both [**value types**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types) and [**reference types**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types), means the argument passes a copy of the variable into the method. **Passing by reference**, using the [ref](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/ref) keyword, means the argument passes the address of the variable into the method.

+>  **Note**
+>
+> Parameters can also be passed using the [**out**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/out-parameter-modifier) keyword and the [**in**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/in-parameter-modifier) keyword.
+Both pass by [ref](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/ref), however each has slightly different behavior.
+>
+> With the [**out**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/out-parameter-modifier) keyword an argument is passed by [ref](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/ref) and it must be assigned a value inside the called method.
+>
+> With the [**in**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/in-parameter-modifier) keyword an argument is passed by [ref](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/ref) but it cannot be modified inside the called method.

 Example C# code passing arguments to method parameters **by value** and **by reference** and the compiled [**CIL instructions**](https://en.wikipedia.org/wiki/List_of_CIL_instructions):
 ``` C#